BJL156/CPU-Simulator/README.md

 # CPU Simulator
-A custom CPU architecture, assembler, and bytecode interpreter written in C. Supports registers, flags, branching, subroutines, and stack operations.
+A custom CPU architecture, assembler, and bytecode interpreter written in C. Supports registers, flags, branching, subroutines, stack and memory operations.

 ## Build
 Clone the repository and change into its directory: